 Why you are pursuing a career in special education?

-You may choose to submit one of the following as your Project:
+You may choose to submit one of the following as your response:

-- An essay of approximately 500 – 1,000 words.
+- An essay of approximately 750 – 1,000 words.
 Please use 12 pt.
-Times New Roman or similar font and double space your work.
+Times New Roman font and double space your work.
 Also include your last name, page numbers, and the scholarship name in the header.
-Files must be either PDF format or Microsoft Word compatible.
+Files must be in PDF format.